patters-match/gba-ezflash-iv-emulators/README.md

    - *best for EZ-Flash IV - plenty of SD card storage, quick to load*

 ## Purpose
 This collection serves use case 3 above.
 In each emulator folder the build script will iterate through the ROMs in the current folder, building a ```.gba``` executable for each title.
 The build scripts invoke my own Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts, which may also serve use case 1 if required.
-Run the compile script with ```-h``` for more information.

 Each emulator's Exit function in the L+R menu was typically intended for Pogoshell-era flashcarts.
 Where needed, this function has been manually patched so that Exit actually returns to the EZ-Flash IV menu.